Personal information charter

 Updating your personal data

 If you discover that the personal data we hold about you is inaccurate, or incomplete, please contact us (see the ‘How to contact us’ section), so we can update your records.
 When doing so, please explain where you have seen it and what data you feel is inaccurate.
-We will aim to respond to you within one month but may extend this period to two if the request is complicated.
+We will aim to respond to you within one month but may extend this period to 2 months if the request is complicated.

 Requesting your personal data